Flaick/Surgical-Workflow-Anticipation/README.md

 # Surgical-Workflow-Anticipation
 Surgical Instrument &amp; Phase Anticipation
+Paper entitled <Surgical Workflow Anticipation usingInstrument Interaction> is accepted by MICCAI 2021 conference!
 ## Goal
 Here we study the anticipation problem in surgical workflow for endoscopic surgery.
 This method opts for the real-time regression format, predicting the remaining time until the occurrence of next instrument &amp; phase.
 The demo output is here:
 Instrument Anticipation: